ESG data project summary

 Identify what data is needed to meet business strategy, stakeholder and regulatory needs

-• Perform a materiality assessment to understand what ESG topics and data points are relevant to the company as part of a holistic approach to materiality addressed in the FRC Lab's Materiality in practice project:
+• Perform a materiality assessment to understand what ESG topics and data points are relevant to the company as part of a holistic approach to materiality addressed in the Materiality in practice project:

 • Identify both current and future drivers for ESG data, such as operational needs for cost monitoring, strategic commitments including net zero targets, and both internal and external stakeholder priorities.